Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 ### USB cable or adapter

 ### USB Power source - several are available.
-I prefer the Aiken because the usb socked is parallel to the wall:
+I prefer the Aiken because the usb socket is parallel to the wall:

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/power_adapters.jpg)